apanoush/ada-METAL-website/report.md

     </td>
     <td>
       <strong>Short/Silent Films:</strong>
-        In the early days of cinema, short and silent films dominated due to simple technology, universal accessibility, and their novelty, which attracted large audiences.
-Peaking around 1920, their popularity declined sharply with the rise of sound in the late 1920s, which transformed filmmaking and diminished the appeal of silent films.
+        Back in the early days of cinema, short and silent films were all the rage.
+They were simple, accessible, and had this novelty that drew huge audiences, peaking around 1920.
+Take Charlie Chaplin’s *The Kid* (1921)—a massive hit that didn’t need dialogue to connect with people.
+But by the late 1920s, sound came along and changed everything.
+Movies like *The Jazz Singer* (1927) set a new standard, and silent films quickly lost their appeal.
       <br><br>

       <strong>Black-and-White Films:</strong>